 Berlanga has also conducted live, online interviews with the authors of non-fiction works with The Author’s Voice Network.
 Prior to that he was the director of the Stephen Daiter Gallery for 18 years, where the focus was fine art photography.
 His background includes two decades in the book trade as well as his own painting.

 With a very dark sense of humor at times, Berlanga's corporate role is that of Resident Contradictor in keeping GLP on its toes and broadening the organization’s horizons.
 He is a stickler for details!

 Education and Outreach

 Zachary Goldsmith comes to GLP with a rich background in education and outreach.
 Having a passion for paperweights as well, Goldsmith will assist in the development of GLP’s Education and Outreach programs.
 He is duly up for the job as his background includes working with general audiences and organizing special events and speakers for educational institutions, experience vital to the future of Great Lakes Paperweights.

-Currently, Goldsmith is Academic Program Manager in the Department of Political Science at Purdue University in West Lafayette Indiana.
+Currently, Goldsmith is a Director at the Krach Institute for Tech Diplomacy at Purdue University in West Lafayette Indiana.
 He previously served as a Visiting Assistant Professor for Purdue’s Cornerstone Integrated Liberal Arts program.
 He has also worked as a research assistant and instructor in the Department of Political Science at Indiana University from January 2013 through December 2018.